Dr Guillem Colom-Montero

-After completing a BA in English Studies at the University of the Balearic Islands and a brief spell working as a Spanish-language teacher in Edinburgh, in 2010 I was appointed Graduate Teaching Assistant at Bangor University’s School of Modern Languages and Cultures, where I started my PhD in Hispanic Studies, awarded in 2016.
-In September 2015 I took up a fixed-term Lectureship in Hispanic Studies at Bangor University (2015–2017).
-In the academic session 2016–2017 I was a Visiting Lecturer in Catalan Studies at the University of Birmingham.
+I have a BA in English Studies from the University of the Balearic Islands (2009) and a PhD in Hispanic Studies from Bangor University (2016).
+At Bangor I was a Graduate Teaching Assistant (2010-2015) and a Lecturer in Hispanic Studies (2015-2017).
+In 2016–2017 I was also a Visiting Lecturer in Catalan Studies at the University of Birmingham.
 From September 2017 to June 2019 I was a Lecturer in Hispanic Studies at the University of Exeter.
 I joined the University of Glasgow in July 2019.

 I have specialisms in:

 - Language, Culture and Identity in the Catalan-Speaking Lands

 - Nationalisms in Spain

 - Gender and Sexuality Studies

 I am a researcher in contemporary Hispanic Literary and Cultural Studies, with a particular focus on Catalan culture and nationalisms in contemporary Spain.
 My work explores the power dynamics that define language, culture and the construction of identity in the Catalan-speaking lands within the wider Spanish context.
 Through a focus on the interactions between cultural production, collective and grassroots demands for self-determination and forms of political independence, I approach contemporary Catalan culture as marked by persisting colonial durabilities vis-à-vis Spain and Northern Europe.